chuyang-deng/vibe-utils/README.md

 # vibeutils

-A Python utils library that counts letter frequency, compares numbers, and evaluates mathematical expressions using OpenAI and Anthropic APIs.
+A Python utils library that counts letter frequency, gets string length, compares numbers, and evaluates mathematical expressions using OpenAI and Anthropic APIs.

 ## Features

 - Count frequency of specific letters in text
+- Get the length of a string
 - Compare two numbers using AI
 - Evaluate mathematical expressions safely
 - Support for both OpenAI and Anthropic APIs